Soul of Chogokin DX Voltes V

 To connect the Panzer and the Frigate, you have to actually split open the hips first. -To unlock the hips, press this button, then slide the hips to the sides.

-The hips should like this….
+The hip panels should look “split apart” like this….

 Doing this will give you the clearance to slide the Panzer’s locks into position.
 If you don’t do this step, then you risk damaging the locks.